Top 10 Foods to Heal Leaky Gut

 This contains all the benefits of coconut oil, but it also contains the coconut flour where all the fiber of the coconut is.
 The coconut fiber is a great prebiotic that helps to feed and support a healthy microbiome.

 Goal: Aim to get 2 tbsps of coconut butter in your diet daily either in addition to coconut oil or in replacement for the coconut oil.
+Here is a great deal on a large amount of coconut butter, which you will find as the base in many recipes on our website.

 Apple Cider Vinegar: